doubleotoo/rose-docs/README.md

 rose-docs
 =========

-Documentation for the ROSE compiler project.
+**User** documentation for the ROSE compiler project.

-## Documentation

-This is a work in progress.
+*This is a work in progress.*

+The purpose of this documentation is to make it easy for users to get up and running with ROSE.

-Please check out the complete, existing documentation [http://rosecompiler.org/documents.html](http://rosecompiler.org/documents.html)
+Please check out the full documentation [http://rosecompiler.org/documents.html](http://rosecompiler.org/documents.html)

 ## CONTRIBUTING:

+Please share your nifty ROSE tips, tricks, and recipes with us!

 ### General guidelines